Inalienable possession: Rapa

 Old Rapa is the indigenous language of Rapa Iti, an island of French Polynesia in the Bass Islands archipelago.
 The language structure of Rapa has two primary possessive particles: a and o.
 The usage of both particles is dependent on the relation between the possessor and the object.
 When words are categorized by possessive particles, there is a very close resemblance to the usage of the possessive particle and the object's alienability.
 However, the relation is better defined by William Wilson in his article Proto-Polynesian Possessive Marking.

-Briefly, through his two theories, the Simple Control Theory and Initial Control Theory, Wilson s contrast and thus better defines the usage of the possessive particles.
+Briefly, through his two theories, the Simple Control Theory and Initial Control Theory, Wilson contrasts and thus better defines the usage of the possessive particles.
 The Simple Control Theory speculates that the determining factor directly correlated to the possessor's control over the object and emphasises a dominant vs. less-dominant relationship.
 Old Rapa adheres closer to the Initial Control Theory, which speculates that "the possessor's control over the initiation of the possessive relationship is the determining factor."
 Here, the Initial Control Theory can also be generally expanded to the whole Polynesian language family in terms of better describing the "alienability" of possession.

 In the case of Old Rapa, the possession particle o is used to define a possession relationship that was not initiated on the basis of choice.
 The possession particle a defines possession relationships that are initiated with the possessor's control.
 The following list and classifications are literal examples provided by Mary Walworth in her dissertation of Rapa.
 Words that are marked with the o possessive markers are nouns that are: